 These companies will have plenty of experience in terms of dealing with any planning issues surrounding garage conversions, as well as building regulations.

-Do I Need Building Regulations Approval?
+Does a Garage Conversion Need Building Regulations Approval?

 Yes.
 Garage conversions fall into ‘change of use’ and so will require building regulations approval, in terms of: